themosis/documentation/page.md

 Introduction
 ------------

-The `Page` class allows you to either create custom administrative pages that leverages the View API or either options pages that uses the WordPress Settings API combines with the Themosis framework Field API.
+The `Page` class allows you to either create custom administrative pages that leverage the View API or either options pages that use the WordPress Settings API combined with the Themosis framework Field API.

 Custom page
 -----------